 A Message from the Director

-Here at the Taubman Institute, we are building on the momentum of three productive and exciting years.
+Here at the Taubman Institute, we are building on the momentum of eight productive and exciting years.

-We currently are funding four Senior Taubman Scholars and eight Taubman Scholars, who with our and your support are doing groundbreaking research that will have profound effects on the understanding and treatment of a range of diseases.
+We currently are funding seven Senior Taubman Scholars, seven Taubman Scholars and 18 Emerging Scholars, who with our and your support are doing groundbreaking research that will have profound effects on the understanding and treatment of a range of diseases.

 We also are working to create the collaborative environment that is one of the cornerstones of the Institute, where the exchange of ideas and creative interaction across disciplines are vigorously promoted.